 As challenging as making amends may seem, remember: you’re human.
 We make mistakes from time to time.
 Owning past mistakes and taking action to correct them shows huge growth.

-Amends are personal—there’s no right or wrong way to do them.
-If you aren’t sure where to start, you can apply these general steps to your own process:
+Amends are personal—there's no one right way to do them.
+Here's a general framework to guide your process:

 Making amends can help you repair your relationships.
 However, there are situations where it might not be appropriate.
 If approaching the other person opens up old wounds or re-traumatizes them, making amends isn’t advisable.
 If interacting with someone re-traumatizes you, or increases your risk of relapse, you might want to reconsider approaching them.

-Substance abuse ruins our relationship2 with ourselves and others.
-Making amends empowers you to start repairing that damage, and benefits your healing journey in many ways:
+Substance abuse ruins our relationship with ourselves and others.2 Making amends empowers you to start repairing that damage, and benefits your healing journey in many ways: